aprettyloner/aws-kubeflow-workshop/content/kubernetes_dist_training/verify_cluster.md

 ![verify eks](/images/eks/verify_eks.png)

 Update kubeconfig file to point to our new cluster.
-If you chose a different name for you cluster (other than aws-tf-cluster-cpu) then be sure to include the name of your cluster below.
+If you chose a different name for you cluster (other than cpu) then be sure to include the name of your cluster below.

 ```
-aws eks --region us-west-2 update-kubeconfig --name aws-tf-cluster-cpu
+aws eks --region us-west-2 update-kubeconfig --name cpu
 ```

 Run the following to confirm that you can access the EKS cluster: